ntustison/Histograms/Text/discussion.md

 prior information as possible.
 Histogram-only algorithms throw out a significant portion of that prior information.
 This is a key consequence of the "No Free Lunch Theorem" [@Wolpert:1997aa]

+There's other avenues to explore:

+* the effects of super-resolution
+* exploration of the trained weights for classification networks---what do they tell us about disease?
+*

 Instead of investing time in propping up shitty algorithms, we should be donig things like looking at tailored network architectures/features and